RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 | Crab      | Shellfish        | 719       |

 ### 10. How many times did each customer visit the online store averagely?
+And what is the customer number distribution by visits?
 ```SQL
 WITH visit_cte AS(
 SELECT